IN THE HOUSE OF REPRESENTATIVES

 To obtain an unqualified audit opinion, and improve financial accountability and management at the Department of Homeland Security.

-(1) the term ‘Department’ means the Department of Homeland Security;
+the term Department means the Department of Homeland Security;

-(2) the term ‘financial management systems’ has the meaning given that term under section 806 of the Federal Financial Management Improvement Act of 1996 (31 U.S.C.
+the term financial management systems has the meaning given that term under section 806 of the Federal Financial Management Improvement Act of 1996 (31 U.S.C.
 3512 note);

-(3) the term ‘Secretary’ means the Secretary of Homeland Security; and
+the term Secretary means the Secretary of Homeland Security; and

-(4) the term ‘unqualified opinion’ mean an unqualified opinion within the meaning given that term under generally accepted auditing standards.
+the term unqualified opinion mean an unqualified opinion within the meaning given that term under generally accepted auditing standards.

-(c) Report to Congress on Progress of Meeting Audit Requirements- In order to ensure progress in implementing the Department of Homeland Security Financial Accountability Act (Public Law 108-330; 118 Stat.
-1275), and the amendments made by that Act, during the period beginning on the date of enactment of this Act and ending on the date on which an unqualified opinion described in subsection (b) is submitted, each report submitted by the Chief Financial Officer of the Department under section 902(a)(6) of title 31, United States Code, shall include a plan--
+In order to ensure progress in implementing the Department of Homeland Security Financial Accountability Act (Public Law 108–330; 118 Stat.
+1275), and the amendments made by that Act, during the period beginning on the date of enactment of this Act and ending on the date on which an unqualified opinion described in subsection (b) is submitted, each report submitted by the Chief Financial Officer of the Department under section 902(a)(6) of title 31, United States Code, shall include a plan—

 Passed the Senate November 28, 2012.